-Dr Zhang is the Director of the Confucius Institute, and Senior Lecturer in the Department of Asian Studies at The University of Adelaide.
+Dr Zhang is Deputy Dean (International) for Faculty of Arts, and Senior Lecturer in the School of Social Sciences, at The University of Adelaide.

-Dr Zhang is an ambassador of OzAsia Festival, former President of the Asia Pacific Business Council for Women SA, and a current Member of the SA Chinese Culture and Trade Promotion Association.
+Dr Zhang is an ambassador of OzAsia Festival, former President of the Asia Pacific Business Council for Women SA, and a former member of the SA Chinese Culture and Trade Promotion Association.

 Dr Zhang is also an accredited Translator in English and Chinese Languages (both directions).

 Dr Zhang conducts research in history and the state of education in China, and comparative studies in vocational education.